ESTES Model #0810

 - 1/4A3-3T, 1/2A3-2T, 1/2A3-4T, A3-4T, A10-3T

 - 12/14/2003 – Took pictures of package, opened package and took pictures of contents.
-Measured balsa strips, decals, nose cone and launch lug and recorded on page 100 Book #2.
+Scanned decal, plans, nose cone, and balsa strips.
+Measured balsa strips, decals, nose cone and launch lug and recorded on page 100 of Book #2.

 - 12/15/2003 – Cut out fin template and tube marking guide from a copy of instruction sheet.
 Traced fin pattern to balsa strip and cut out fins using an Xacto knife.
 Sanded edges smooth and rounded leading edge and tapered trailing edge.
 Marked body tube using guide and drew fin reference lines the length of the body tube.
 Glued fins along reference line and filleted joints.